JakeCoffey/CraftAnon/README.md

 Loader: Forge

-Mods Marked with a 🟢 are required for the server
+Mods Marked with a 🟢 are required

-Mods marked with a 🟡 are optional / Client sided
+Mods marked with a 🟡 are optional

 ## Install Steps
  1. Download the mod folder you want and rename it to "Mods".